A Complete Overview Of Cannabinoids

 Cannabinoids in a nutshell

 At first glance, the word “cannabinoid” is remarkably similar to “cannabis”.
 And for good reason; the cannabis plant is teeming with a type of cannabinoid called phytocannabinoids.
 However, the term cannabinoid actually refers to a class of chemicals that act upon cannabinoid receptors.
 Cannabinoids are not exclusive to cannabis, though.
-To further confuse you, there are three distinct types of cannabinoid, based on where they originate.
+To further confuse you, there are two distinct types of cannabinoid, based on where they originate.
 The basic principle of cannabinoids can be summed up as the following:

 Cannabinoids are chemical compounds.
 They got their name from the way they catalyse various biological responses from cannabinoid receptors.
 And although cannabinoids are prominent in cannabis, they are also found in other plants, are produced internally by animals and humans, and can be synthesised in laboratories.

 You may be surprised to learn about the presence of cannabinoids in mammals, birds, fish, reptiles, and good old anthropoids (that’s us).
 But cannabinoid receptors are estimated to have existed in these creatures for over 500 million years, around the time when evolution allowed the transition from ocean to land.
 If the earliest land-walking animals evolved to have cannabinoid receptors, there is a good chance they were vital to their survival.
 After all, the Phanerozoic Eon (530 million years ago) was a period of time built upon the ethos of “survival of the fittest”.

 The two categories of cannabinoid are endocannabinoids and phytocannabinoids.
 Endocannabinoids are found in animals and humans and phytocannabinoids in plants.